 QDS runs and manages Hadoop/Spark/Presto clusters in our customers’ AWS, GCP, or Azure accounts.
 For this post, we are focusing on the monitoring of the core QDS web service, rather than the metrics and alerts on clusters running in customers’ accounts.

-As shown in the diagram above, QDS follows a service-oriented architecture (SOA) with Hive, Async workers and a scheduler as the prominent services.
-We run multiple instances of QDS in each of development, QA and production modes.
-The tiers are implemented in a combination of Java, Python and Ruby.
+As shown in the diagram above, QDS follows a Service-Oriented Architecture (SOA) with Hive, Async workers, and a scheduler as the prominent services.
+We run multiple instances of QDS in each of the development, QA, and production modes.
+The tiers are implemented in a combination of Java, Python, and Ruby.
 We currently run QDS in AWS regardless of whether customer clusters are started in one of the other supported public clouds.
 However, we want the monitoring architecture to be cloud agnostic to be able to run QDS in other clouds.